Modeling Binary Lenses and Sources with the BAGLE Python Package: Results

 The mock dataset generated is intentionally designed to replicate a BSPL event with a complex lightcurve structure with apparent Keplerian motion.
 It is generated using BSPL\_PhotAstrom\_noPar\_EllOrbs\_Param1 and the parameters presented in Table~\ref{tab:fake_fit}.
 The mock dataset simulates photometric observations every day and astrometric observations every twenty-eight days for the bulge observing window.
 Data points were sampled from a model over a 6000 day window with a cadence of 1 day and 28 days for photometry and astrometry, respectively.
 Random noise was added assuming a photometric SNR=20 ($\sigma_{mag}$=0.05) and an astrometric error of 0.15 mas at mag=19.

-In our fitting process, BSPL models with linear, circular, and elliptical orbital motion are utilized to demonstrate how incorporating orbital motion enhances the quality of the fitting process.
+In our fit, BSPL models with linear, circular, and elliptical orbital motion are utilized to demonstrate how incorporating orbital motion enhances the quality of the fit.
 We present the photometric fitting results in Figure~\ref{fig:orbital_comparison}, the astrometric RA fitting results in Figure~\ref{fig:orbital_comparison_as1} and the astrometric Dec fitting results in Figure~\ref{fig:orbital_comparison_as2}.

 Visually, the residuals improve when fitting a model with either a circular or elliptical orbital motion (as compared to the linear approximation), which is more closely aligned with the true nature of the mock dataset.